lplclaremont/ep3-raining-mern/README.md

 ## Our process

-Details here...
+- Created a team charter where we set out our working practices, team goals, personal goals and team values
+- Set about defining the product, creating user stories and narrowing down a Minimum Viable Product
+- Set out a sprint schedule of 2/3 day sprints and organised team meetings and retros
+- Used Excallidraw to create workflow diagrams and wireframes
+- Used trello tickets to break down the project into clear, concise and manageable units of work

 ## Areas for future development

-- There is significant scope for `recommendActivities`, the function that handles the business logic, to be expanded and developed.
-Insert suggestions here...
+There is significant scope for `recommendActivities`, the function that handles the business logic, to be expanded and developed:

+- Ensure any repeated activities are scheduled as far apart as possible
-- Other suggestions
+- Maintaining optimum weather/activity combinations for non user-selected suggestions
+- Adding a min/max temperature filter

+Other potential areas for development:

+- A more tailored list of activity options for each city
+- Include links for suggested activities
+- Ability for the user to force certain activity/day combinations
+- An additional page for historical weather patterns for a given city
+- User login functionality to save preferences and itineraries

 ## Technologies